envergokmen/react-basic-localizer/readme.md

 import React from 'react';

 import sharedTranslations from "../Localizer/Translations/_Shared";
+import navTranslations from "../Localizer/Translations/_Shared";
 import {Localizer, Localize} from "../Localizer/Localizer";

-var localizer = new Localizer([sharedTranslations, navTranslations]);
+//here we can instantiate many or single file according to component var localizer = new Localizer([sharedTranslations, navTranslations]);

 const Home = props => (